 Here is a picture of this sauce made just with dry ingredients and canned tomato.
 Just as yummy!

 This recipe can make up to 6 portions for pasta.
-You can make this big batch of sauce and be ready for a wide variety of dishes like cannelonis.
+You can make this big batch of sauce and be ready for a wide variety of dishes.

 - In the fridge: it can be stored in a glass jar with lid for up to 1 week.